 A report by Statistica.com shows that the majority of bankruptcy cases filed by individuals and spouses are not business-related.
 This means those cases arose from mismanagement of money which resulted in an inability to pay personal debts.

 Financial smartness is a major culture we all should adopt and pass on to our kids.
-Like the Bible said, “teach a child the way he should go when he grows, he will not depart from it.”
+As the Bible said, “Teach a child the way he should go when he grows, he will not depart from it.”

 How can I make my kids financially smart?